Implement Gain-Scheduled PID Controllers

 P Lookup Table block.

-The Table data field contains the array of proportional
+The Table data parameter contains the array of proportional

 coefficients for each controller,